Systems + Processes | 10 Minute Read

 4. CREATIVE STRATEGIC ALLIANCES

 If you're creating an alliance with other organizations or a joint venture, who do you seek out?
 You probably look for a those that are similar to yours.
-But apply a bit of creativity and you can build an unusual but strong alliance.
+With a bit of creativity, you can build an unusual but strong alliance.

 This happens at a local level when two groups team up to cross-market.
 An example would be a travel agency hooking up with a luggage store.
 When people book their vacations, they often realize their luggage is old or inadequate.
 This sends them to the luggage store to buy something new.
 A travel agency can offer deals at a local luggage store, and vice versa.

 Another example is a real estate brokerage and a local pizza shop.
-What does real estate have to do with pizza?
+What do these two things have to do with each other?
 Not much on the outset.
 But pizza is the traditional food for people who haven't unpacked yet.
 It's also nice to get a recommendation for a good pizza shop when you're new to the neighborhood.